vtu81/NaiveVQA/README.md

 * Free disk space of at least 60GB
 * Nvidia GPU / Ascend Platform

+> **Notice**: We have successfully tested our code with **MindSpore 1.2.1** on **Nvidia RTX 2080ti**.
+Thus we strongly suggest you use MindSpore 1.2.1 GPU version.
+Since MindSpore is definitely not stable, any version different from 1.2.1 might cause failures.

+> Also, due to some incompatibility among different versions of MindSpore, we still can't manage to run the code on Ascend now.
+Fortunately, people are more possible to have an Nvidia GPU rather than an Ascend chip :)

 ## Quick Begin

 ### Get and Prepare the Dataset